athomasq/athomasq.github.io/navigation/work.md

 I'm deeply familiar with both the low-level tactical problems and daily grind of running a startup with all its attendant uncertainty and scarcity; and the high-level challenges and imperatives of building a **business that matters** over the long term.

-I am especially strong on narrative and positioning, financing and resource allocation, growth and gtm, team and culture, and personal development for founders.
-My goal is to help you understand **what excellence looks like**.
+I'm especially strong on growth strategy; building a world-class team and culture; fund-raising; narrative creation and positioning; and personal development.
+My goal is to help you understand **what excellence looks like** in all of these.

 Read my [founder testimonials](/testimonials) and learn more on my [advisory page](/advisory).